The Federal government is supporting solar with a variety of tax credits:

 Applicable to commercial solar and storage installations across the US.
 See the IRS website for more details.

-NOTE: To receive the full 30% tax credit, commercial installations will need to start construction before 31 December 2025.
-Please call or message us for more details.
+NOTE: To receive the 18% tax credit and any bonuses, commercial installations will need to start construction before 4 July 2026.

 Available for commercial solar and battery projects in former coal mining regions and other areas with fossil fuel extraction.
 Covers parts of South-East Kansas, as well as North-East Oklahoma and Western Missouri.